42-AI/Python-Bootcamp-Corrections/correction_03.md

 ## Basic tests
 Test the different methods, by taking a .png image of your choice and applying the filters.
-Copy this code into a file, enter the filename and run it with python.
+Copy this code into a file, replace `"<PATH_TO_THE_IMAGE>"` by the actual path to the image and run the file with python.
 ```python
 import numpy as np
 import matplotlib